 The Council, with the Waimea Water Augmentation Committee (WWAC), proposed in the Long Term Plan 2012-2022 to build a dam in Lee Valley.
+The rationale for the dam was because water from the Waimea Plains is over-allocated.
 The purpose of the proposed dam is to store water for release during periods of low river flow in order to:

-1 deal with the over-allocation of the groundwater resources of the Waimea Plains;

-- 2 provide security of supply; - 3 provide for demand growth including from urban and industrial users; and - 4 provide for minimum recreational and environmental flows in the river.
+- 1 deal with the over-allocation of the groundwater resources of the Waimea Plains; - 2 provide security of supply; - 3 provide for demand growth including from urban and industrial users; and - 4 provide for minimum recreational and environmental flows in the river.

-Without a dam, water allocations on the Waimea Plains will need to be significantly reduced and the frequency of water restrictions will increase.
-These outcomes would have a significant impact on residents, businesses and irrigators that depend on the provision of water from the Wairoa/Waimea Rivers and the aquifers underlying the area.
+Without a dam, water allocations on the Waimea Plains will need to be reduced and the frequency of water restrictions will increase.
+These outcomes would have a significant impact on residents and businesses that depend on the provision of water from the Wairoa/Waimea Rivers and the aquifers underlying the area.
 Reducing water allocations could reduce the value of agriculture to our region by an estimated \$440 million over 25 years.
 In addition to the need for higher water flows for irrigation and the environment, the Council also needs to ensure that there is a secure water supply for current and projected population increases in Richmond, Brightwater, Wakefield and Mapua.